 In Dilts v.
 Penske Logistics, LLC, the Ninth Circuit outlined and reaffirmed its narrow interpretation of FAAAA preemption in holding that California’s meal and rest break are not preempted.
 First, the “scope of the pre-emption must be tempered by the presumption against pre-emption of state police power regulations . . . [and] [w]age and hour laws constitute areas of traditional state regulation.”
 Second, “Congress did not intend to preempt generally applicable state transportation, safety, welfare, or business rules that do not otherwise regulate prices, routes, or services.”
 Finally, a state law does not meet the FAAAA’s “related to” test for preemption “just because it shifts incentives and makes it more costly for motor carriers.”
 Applying this framework, the Ninth Circuit held that California’s meal and rest break laws are not preempted because “[t]hey do not set prices, mandate or prohibit certain routes, or tell motor carriers what services they may or may not provide . . . they are normal background rules for almost all employers doing business” in the state.

 Several courts have noted that the Ninth Circuit’s analysis in Dilts, which reaffirmed its narrow preemption jurisprudence, appears to conflict with Supreme Court precedent.
 Since the Ninth Circuit has not shied away from Dilts, it may be premature to assume that dicta from cases like California Trucking Association v.
-Su indicates a happy ending for CTA’s FAAAA preemption claim.
+Su indicate a happy ending for CTA’s FAAAA preemption claim.

 Is an Uber Plot Twist in the Works?

-Regardless how the Ninth Circuit rules on FAAAA preemption of AB 5, an alternate storyline may be developing at the United States District Court for the Central District of California.
+Regardless of how the Ninth Circuit rules on FAAAA preemption of AB 5, an alternate storyline may be developing at the United States District Court for the Central District of California.
 There, Uber (along with Postmates and two independent contractors) is challenging AB 5 on entirely different grounds.
 A victory for Uber could prevent AB 5 from being enforced in any manner.

 Unlike CTA, which brought claims specific to the motor carrier industry, the thrust of Uber’s challenge to AB 5 is that the ABC worker classification test violates the constitutional right to economic liberty.
 Relying on both the California and United States Constitutions, Uber claims that AB 5 is arbitrary, irrational, and “impedes the achievement of economic security, which is essential for the pursuit of life, liberty and happiness.”
 Uber emphasizes that AB 5 is replete with politically influenced carveouts, was motivated by animus toward the gig economy, and makes unlawful an otherwise lawful, mutually agreed to contracts.

 Motor carriers and owner-operators should pay close attention.
-The outcome of Uber’s legal challenge may have direct bearing on the future of the owner-operator model.
+The outcome of Uber’s legal challenge may have a direct bearing on the future of the owner-operator model.
 That may be even more true if the ABC test is adopted at the federal level, as the House of Representatives recently voted.
 A federal ABC worker classification test would not be vulnerable to CTA’s FAAAA preemption and dormant Commerce Clause claims.

 The district court’s recent denial of Uber’s motion for a preliminary injunction is not the end of this potential alternate ending for ABC worker classification tests.
 We may soon learn if Uber’s legal challenge will play a significant role in writing the story.